 The course has four sessions:

 - Putting It All Together

-Participants should be prepared to think about how the course material can be applied to their experience and context and be willing to share with others.
+These interactive sessions support your internal reflections with interactive topics, videos, knowledge checks, and reflection questions.
+During the course, you should think about applying the course material to your experience and context and be willing to share your reflections with others.